 A type of coaster where the track contains four individual rails, allowing two rails to guide the train and a special rail on each side of the track that controls the 360 degree rotation of each ride car.

-A type of coaster where riders are seated like a regular inverted coaster, and then are rotated and hung below the track facing down in a "flying" position.
+A type of coaster where riders are seated like a regular inverted coaster, and then are rotated and hung from the track face down in a "flying" position.

-A type of coaster where the rider's car spins 360 degrees.
+A type of coaster where the rider's car spins on a 360 degree axis.

 A classic element where riders go upside down in a full 360 degree loop.